IL-10 family

 The IL-10 family is a family of interleukins.
+They are helical cytokines categorized based on their specific similarities and can be classified as class 2 cytokines.

 In addition to IL-10, it includes IL-19, IL-20, IL-22, IL-24 and IL-26.

-Some sources also include the interferons IL-28 and IL-29.
+Some sources also include the type III interferons IL-28 and IL-29.

-The IL-10 family are helical cytokines categorized based on their specific similarities and can be classified as class 2 cytokines.
+Classification

+It is well-accepted interferons are class 2 cytokines just like the IL-10 family members, but their precise relationship is unknown due to difficulties in rooting the tree.